 At the lower elevations and by the sea, there is a heavy Spanish influence, with more metropolitan cities, like Lima, resembling many of the major world capitals.
 Despite the modernity, however, those looking to live in Peru will find shimmers of tradition all around them.

 Through the artwork, craftsmanship (beautiful woven clothing and accessories made from the prized Alpaca fur), song and dance in the streets, and the food (guinea pig, chicken stews, choclo corn, and more than 4,000 types of potatoes native to the Andes), it is impossible to walk through any Peruvian city and not feel transported back to another age.

-- Retirement Visa: The Rentista Visa requires that applicants have a permanent $1000 monthly income while living in the country, plus $500 for each dependent applying.
+The Rentista Visa requires that applicants have a permanent $1000 monthly income while living in the country, plus $500 for each dependent application.
 Holders do not have to pay annual resident taxes, and they are exempt from Peruvian Income Tax.
-Retirees living abroad in Peru can also import possessions from home, tax and duty-free.
+Retirees living abroad in Peru can also import possessions from home, tax, and duty-free.

 Cost of Living

 A major highlight of living abroad in Peru is the low cost of living for North Americans and Europeans, making the quality of life and investment opportunities very attractive.
 At present, $1 USD equates to 3.24 Peruvian Sol, and this conversion rate also comes with a high purchasing power:

 - A three-bedroom apartment in Lima can cost under $900 a month.

 - Dinner for two at a mid-level restaurant can cost under $30 (under $8 in a casual restaurant)

 - A week’s worth of groceries for a family of 2-3 can cost under $20.